-Discover Archaeology! is a slideshow created by Martha Potter Otto, who has been the Curator of Archaeology of the Ohio Historical Society since 1974.
-View the slideshow online at: www.ohiokids.org/learnMoreAbout/ohiojones/dig/slide01.html
+Discover Archaeology! is a program taught by Martha Otto, who has been the Curator of Archaeology at the Ohio Historical Society since 1974.
+Learn more details at: http://ohsweb.ohiohistory.org/archaeology/outreach/.

-SunWatch Indian Village/Archaeological Park underwent 17 years of excavation and research by the Dayton Society of Natural History in order for them to understand the site’s original in habitants.
+SunWatch Indian Village/Archaeological Park underwent 17 years of excavation and research by the Dayton Society of Natural History in order for them to understand the site’s original inhabitants.
 Now, the village works to continue archaeological research and exhibits many of the artifacts recovered from the site.
 Visitors can explore the ancient home of Native American Indians who occupied the land between A.D.
 1000 and 1650.
-Special events are hosted year around at the park.
 For more information, visit: www.sunwatch.org/.

-The Hopewell Culture National Historic Park in Chillicothe offers scheduled mound tours as well as special events with Native American and archaeological themes, such as the Robert L. Harness Lecture Series in June and July 2013 and Hopewell Discovery Day on October 12th, 2013.
+Hopewell Culture National Historical Park in Chillicothe offers scheduled mound tours as well as special events with Native American and archaeological themes, such as the Robert L. Harness Lecture Series in June and July 2013 and Hopewell Discovery Day on October 12th, 2013.
 The park also has a Junior Ranger program for children ages 6 through 12.
-For more information, call 740-774-1126, or visit its Web site at: www.nps.gov/hocu/.
+For more information, call (740) 774-1126, or visit the website at: www.nps.gov/hocu/.

-The Heidelberg College in Toledo offers several opportunities for students in grades 5 through 12 to experience archaeology.
-From September through June, classes visit Johnson's Island and learn about the American Civil War and how archaeology helps to interpret the past.
-For more information, visit its Web site at: http://johnsonsisland.heidelberg.edu/ or contact David R. Bush, Ph.D., at (419) 448-2327.
+Heidelberg University in Toledo offers several opportunities for students in grades 5 through 12 to experience archaeology.
+During most of the school year, classes can visit Johnson's Island and learn about the American Civil War and how archaeology helps to interpret the past.
+For more information, visit: http://johnsonsisland.heidelberg.edu/ or contact David R. Bush, Ph.D., at (419) 448-2327.